tkc004/RadHydropy/docs/validation.rst

 .. code-block:: bash

-   python -m sphinx -b html docs /tmp/radhydropy-docs
+   python -m sphinx -b html -W docs /tmp/radhydropy-docs

-The build should complete without errors.
-Missing generated example figures or NPZ files produce warnings; these should be investigated before enabling a warnings-as-errors documentation job.
+The build should complete without errors or warnings.
+Missing generated example figures or NPZ files indicate incomplete example artifacts and should be investigated rather than hidden from the documentation build.

 Python tests
 ------------